netobserv/network-observability-cli/README.md

 network-observability-cli is a lightweight Flow, Packet and Metrics visualization tool.
 It deploys [NetObserv eBPF agent](https://github.com/netobserv/netobserv-ebpf-agent) on your k8s cluster to collect flows or packets from nodes network interfaces and streams data to a local collector for analysis and visualization.
-Output files are generated under `output/flow` and `output/pcap` directories per host name
+Output files are generated under `output/flow` and `output/pcap` directories per host name.

 On Openshift environments, you can also capture metrics in your monitoring stack and display a fully configured dashboard.